SEO 12 min read

 Design and SEO Best Practices on Showit site

-Friends Using Showit
+Friends using Showit

 Showit offers a range of attractive templates, including free and paid options, or you can create your site from scratch or combine templates.
 The following best practices should inform your decision when building or selecting a design template for your business website.